-CPD General matters 3G: VULNERABLE DEFENDANTS

-Before the trial, sentencing or appeal

-3G.1 If a vulnerable defendant, especially one who is young, is to be tried jointly with one who is not, the court should consider at the plea and case management hearing, or at a case management hearing in a magistrates' court, whether the vulnerable defendant should be tried on his own, but should only so order if satisfied that a fair trial cannot be achieved by use of appropriate special measures or other support for the defendant.
+CPD I General matters 3G: VULNERABLE DEFENDANTS Before the trial, sentencing or appeal satisfied that a fair trial cannot be achieved by use of appropriate special measures or other support for the defendant.
 If a vulnerable defendant is tried jointly with one who is not, the court should consider whether any of the modifications set out in this direction should apply in the circumstances of the joint trial and, so far as practicable, make orders to give effect to any such modifications.